Hassan El Fad

 Hassan El Fad (born 24 November 1962) is a Moroccan actor and comedian born in Casablanca.
 He is known for his humor and comedy shows.
 He plays the saxophone.

 His first one-man show was called Ninja.
 After the success of Ninja, El Fad specialized in doing serial comic shows such as Chaîne Ci BiBi, Canal 36, and Chanily TV.
 On-stage in 2005 El Fad presented a new one-man show Docteur Escargot ("Doctor Snail").
 He also starred in the television series L'Couple.

 Career

-In 2009, he presented Hassan O Rbato, a show featuring many traditional artists, recorded directly from Jemaa el-Fna square in Marrakech.
+In 2000, he presented Hassan O Al fad, a show featuring many traditional artists, recorded directly from Jemaa el-Fna square in Marrakech.
 In 2010, El Fad collaborated with director Abdelhak Chabi to create the series Fad TV, a spoof of sketches in 30 episodes.
 Hassan is working for the first time with young actors such as Badia Senhaji, Fouad Sad-Allah, Hamid Morchid, Oussama Mahmoud Ghadfi and the Moroccan singer Said Moskir.
 In 2011, Hassan El Fad collaborated with operator Wana Corporate and created Bayn Show, a series in the form of Quiz TV, which was broadcast on YouTube and then on the 2M channel.